SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/D - Bayesian Decision Theory.md

 ### Reject or Doubt

-If the automatic system has low certainty of its decision and making a wrong decision may have very high cost, a manual decision is required.
+If the automatic system has low certainty of its decision and the cost of making a wrong decision may be very high, a manual decision is required.

 The solution is to define an additional action for *reject* or *doubt*, $a_{K + 1}$, with $a_i$, $i = 1, 2, \hdots K$, being the usual actions of predicting on classes $y_i$.